Enzo Giudici: Biography

 Enzo Giudici was born in Mussomeli.
 He was the son of Isabella Sorce, a teacher, and Paolo Giudici, who was a writer.
 His mother died when he was 3 years old.
 At the age of 10, he left Sicily to live with his father in Piacenza, Pavia, Potenza, and Rome.

 During his studies, he was close to the Gruppo Universitario Fascista.

 During World War II, Giudici was not enrolled in the army due to health conditions.
 In that period, he contributed to Orizzonte, the official newspaper of the Xa MAS.
 Giudici also contributed to Fronte Unico, a "virulent" fascist weekly publication directed by Vito Videtta, a member of the extremist Pietro Koch's "gang".

-In an article of December 1943, Giudici claimed that fascism was the negation of classes and individuals, and was characterized by totalitarism and corporatism.
+In an article of December 1943, Giudici claimed that fascism was the negation of classes and individuals, and was characterized by totalitarianism and corporatism.
 Giudici also collaborated to "Libro e moschetto," the newspaper of the Gruppo Universitario Fascista.
 In April 1943, Giudici wrote an article in Universalità e nazionalità delle guerre (Universality and nationality of the wars), published by Libro e moschetto.
 In this article, Giudici wrote: "The present war is together a universal and national war, in which the values and the fate of the world are being determined - through our Italian national conscience.
 This fight is clearly between two centuries and two ideas, but though it is a fight between peoples, peoples do implement and represent ideas."

 In 1944, during the Italian Social Republic, he debated with Roberto Farinacci on reforms in the magazine Repubblica fascista.
 He wrote an article in the Repubblica Sociale - a monthly review directed by Manlio Sargenti - on "socialized and corporative economy."
 The same year, Giudici also wrote a book on the socialization of corporations.

 In 1946, he was the vice president of the executive board (vicepresidente dell consiglio direttivo) of the newly founded Movimento Italiano di Unità Sociale, which gathered the fascist elit and preceded the MSI.

 In 1947, he collaborated with Il Pensiero nazionale a magazine directed by Stanis Ruinas with an aim to gather "ex fascists leaning to the left".